tomas-ravalli/dynamic-pricing-engine/README.md

   <em>Fig. 1: A high-level diagram of the Dynamic Pricing Engine.</em>
 </p>

 The core challenge was to move from a rigid, manual pricing strategy to a data-driven, automated one.
-The table below summarizes the problem–solution mapping.
+The table below maps pain points and solutions.

 | 🚩 Problem | 💡 Solution |
 | :--------------------------- | :---------------------------- |